Recruitment Policy Procedure in HRM with a Sample of Recruitment and Selection Policy for Example

 2. The position is advertised widely.

-3. The HR department designs the outline of the external advertisement which carries various details like skills required, experience, qualification etc.
+3. The HR department designs the outline of the external advertisement which carries various details like skills required, experience, qualifications, etc.

-4. Once advertisement is designed, it is sent to concerned manager for approval.
+4. Once the advertisement is designed, it is sent to the concerned manager for approval.

 5. Once approved, HR post the advertisement externally.

-6. HR Monitors/Manages the response received through external advertisement and monitors the placement of advertisement.
+6. HR Monitors/Manages the response received through external advertisement and monitors the placement of the advertisement.

-7. Normal recruitment and selection process happens after short listing of desired profile.
+7. Normal recruitment and selection process happens after shortlisting of the desired profile.

-1. The interested candidates can send their CV at the email address mentioned in the advertisement.
+1. The interested candidates can send their CV to the email address mentioned in the advertisement.

-2. CV once received are checked whether it matches with the required skill set, experience, qualification or not.
-If it matches candidates are called in for interview.
+2. CV once received are checked whether it matches the required skill set, experience, qualification, or not.
+If it matches candidates are called in for an interview.